 Overall, the need to make explicit and fair decisions over the targeting of resources has moved to the centre stage of government policy & commissioning has emerged as the key vehicle for its delivery

-The NHS Commissioning Board will play a key part in supporting local commissioners in making difficult priority-setting decisions.
+NHS England (formally the NHS Commissioning Board) will play a key part in supporting local commissioners in making difficult priority-setting decisions.
 This research highlights what the key policy drivers have been for PCTs, what governance is required in priority setting, and what the technical and political challenges are.

 The research report: Setting priorities in health: A study of English primary care trusts, by Suzanne Robinson, Helen Dickinson, Iestyn Williams, Tim Freeman, Benedict Rumbold and Katie Spence of HSMC and Nuffield Trust, sets out the methods and findings from the research, which involved a national survey and five detailed case studies.
 An accompanying research summary: Setting priorities in health: The challenge of clinical commissioning, by Nuffield Trust Director of Policy Dr Judith Smith, includes analysis of the findings alongside a summary of the research, and relates the findings to the challenges facing a new generation of health commissioners.